ryuuseijin/uploadthing-repro/README.md

     npm run build

-The process will exist with the following error:
+The process will exit with the following error:

     ...
     Linting and checking validity of types  .Maximum call stack size exceeded